 The protocol has been praised by some and disdained by others.
-Because it divided the world into two groups, only one of which—developed countries—was required to reduce emission, the protocol lacked a universal approach.
-Because the U.S. and later Canada and Russia, backed out, control of much of the developed world also fell outside the agreement.
+Because it divided the world into two groups, only one of which—developed countries—was required to reduce emissions, the protocol lacked a universal approach.
+Because the U.S., and later Canada and Russia, backed out, control of much of the developed world also fell outside the agreement.

 Nonetheless, most of Western Europe performed exceptionally under the Kyoto protocol.
 Overall emissions there declined by more than 20%, four times the required reduction.
 Of course, the countries of Western Europe were and are the most conscientious about controlling climate change, making huge investments in energy conservation, green energy, forest regeneration and fuel switching.

 Supporters of the Kyoto Protocol reiterate the idea that every journey starts with the first step and that the protocol was a crucial first step.
 It provided motivation for all the actions that individual countries have performed, including the UK Climate Change Act of 2008, and it set a global expectation that responsible governments and industries would work towards emission control.
 It also originated many specific ideas for how emissions would be monitored and accounted, including emission trading among nations and regions.